Universality Emerging in a Universality: Derivation of the Ericson Transition in Stochastic Quantum Scattering and Experimental Validation: Endmatter

 since the sum over the transmission coefficients scales linearly with $M$.
 Thereby we recover the result of \cite{VerbaarschotCorr}.
 The transmission coefficients are not necessarily equal for all channels.
 We conclude that only the term $\exp{\left(-\pi \Xi q'\right)}$ significantly contributes in the large $M$-limit of many small channels.
 However, if one has a few strong channels $T_c \simeq 1$ and $\Xi\simeq1$, terms including powers $T_c^j$, $j\geq 2$ contribute to the asymptotic expansion in higher order corrections due to the occurrence of $(q'T_c/2)^j$.
 Therefore, the leading and subleading order terms of the asymptotic expansion in $1/\Xi$ are generally essential for an arbitrary number of channels, thereby corroborating the relevance of the analytical expansion presented in this Letter.

-\textit{Appendix B: Explicit derivation of the Gaussian} --- Here, we explicitly calculate the integrals and derivatives arising in the leading order term of the 2nth-moment.
+\textit{Appendix C: Explicit derivation of the Gaussian} --- Here, we explicitly calculate the integrals and derivatives arising in the leading order term of the 2n-th moment.
 Splitting the integral from \cref{eq:KorrekturMomente} into two parts and only calculating the leading order term ($m=n-1$), we have

 The second integral reads

 All in all, the leading order asymptotic expression for the moments is

 By using the moment generating property of the characteristic function, we arrive at